ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/1_get_a_starter_website.md

 ## Add Content Types

 Log in to the Back Office – add `/admin` to your installation's address (`<yourdomain>/admin`) and log in using `admin` as the login and `publish` as the password.
-Go to Content Types screen and (under the Content category) add two Content Types with the following settings:
+Disable the Focus mode, go to Content Types screen and (under the Content category) add two Content Types with the following settings:

 ### Dog Breed